Lucas Pratto: Olimpia

 On 13 January 2024, Pratto joined Paraguayan club Olimpia.

 Sarmiento

 On 5 July 2025, Pratto returned to Argentina to join Sarmiento, signing a contract until the end of 2026.

+Coquimbo Unido

+On 6 January 2026, Pratto returned to Chile and signed with then Chilean champions Coquimbo Unido.

 International career

 Pratto received his first international call-up for Argentina on 12 August 2016, for 2018 FIFA World Cup qualification matches against Uruguay and Venezuela.
 He started for the national team for the first time in the match against Uruguay on 1 September 2016, and scored his first goal against Venezuela on 7 September.
 Pratto scored his second international goal helping Argentina to a 3–0 win over Colombia in November 2016.

 In the Jorge Sampaoli's first calling up for Argentina, Pratto was not called, in spite of being remembered in Edgardo Bauza's lists.

 Style of play

 "Lucas Pratto is the best "tough" player I've ever seen!
 It seems he will lose every ball, but he hardly does."

 — —Four-time Best Futsal Player in the World Falcão comments on Pratto's style of play.

 Pratto has an unusually fast pace for a player with 1.88m, and frequently floats outside the box to assist other players.
 He has been praised for his technique, ball control, and link-up play.
 Tactically, Pratto has not usually been deployed as a target man centre forward throughout most of his career, as is commonly the case for a player with a strong physique; he has normally played as a striker or second striker.
 In his best season with Vélez, he played as a second striker or even as an outside forward, with Facundo Ferreyra occupying the centre-forward role.
 Upon his arrival at Atlético Mineiro, he started to play in a more central role in the attack, while still contributing with assists and playing in the flanks during the matches.